hyunjun/bookmarks/linux.md

   * [Linux memory: buffer vs cache](http://stackoverflow.com/questions/6345020/linux-memory-buffer-vs-cache)
   * [Linux Kernel: What is the major difference between the buffer cache and the page cache?](http://www.quora.com/Linux-Kernel/What-is-the-major-difference-between-the-buffer-cache-and-the-page-cache)
   * [What is the difference between Buffers and Cached columns in /proc/meminfo output?](http://www.quora.com/What-is-the-difference-between-Buffers-and-Cached-columns-in-proc-meminfo-output)
+* Stack and Heap
+  * [THE STACK AND THE HEAP](https://www.cs.berkeley.edu/~jrs/61b/lec/09) java stack, stack frame, and heap

 # Network
 * [Beej's Guide to Network Programming Using Internet Sockets](http://beej.us/guide/bgnet/output/html/multipage/index.html)